UN report on global warming carries life-or-death warning | New Country 923

 Yet report authors said they remain optimistic.

+Limiting warming to the lower goal is “not impossible but will require unprecedented changes,” U.N. panel chief Hoesung Lee said in a news conference in which scientists repeatedly declined to spell out just how feasible that goal is.
+They said it is up to governments to decide whether those unprecedented changes are acted upon.

-“We have a monumental task in front of us, but it is not impossible,” Mahowald said Sunday.
-“This is our chance to decide what the world is going to look like. “
+“We have a monumental task in front of us, but it is not impossible,” Mahowald said earlier.
+“This is our chance to decide what the world is going to look like.”

 “Climate-related risks to health, livelihoods, food security, water supply, human security and economic growth are projected to increase with global warming” the report said, adding that the world’s poor are more likely to get hit hardest.